mmig/mmir-v4-starter-kit/README.md

 ![MMIR](https://github.com/mmig/mmir-starter-kit/blob/master/platforms/android/res/drawable-xhdpi/icon.png "MMIR logo")

 The MMIR StarterKit is a small example application for the MMIR framework that can run locally in an (HTML5 capable) internet browser, and using the [Cordova framework][1], it can also be run as an Android app.

+There is also a special branch that includes a graphical Grammar Editor (see branch `new-grammar-editor`'s [www/appTestSemantic][11] directory).

+For a quick look, try the [online demos](#demo) (links below).

 For more detailed information on the MMIR framework see documentation at the [MMIR repository][8]

 WARINING: _this project includes resources from [MMIR-lib][4] at `www/mmirf/` and
           resources from [MMIR-tooling][5] at `build/`.
 Beware, that the files used in this